LuxAter/cli/docs/ref/output.md

 inline LightColorBg(std::string str);
 ```

-with color replaced with the respective color names.
-The set of posible color
+With color replaced with the respective color names.
+The set of possible color
 names are:

 |         |  |